 Ichigo Office takes very seriously the fact that it has received shareholder proposals regarding its asset management fee structure, and plans to further strengthen the supervisory and monitoring functions of Ichigo Office's Board of Directors through the additional knowledge and experience of a new Executive Director and Supervisory Director.
 Ichigo Office is determined to build a structure that will continue creating shareholder value via proactively engaging in shareholder-aligned asset management activities under the revised asset management fee structure based on Proposals 1 to 4.
-Ichigo Office is therefore proposing the nomination of Takafumi Kagiyama, who understands Ichigo Office's no fixed fee, performance-fee only structure and is a real estate and finance expert, as an Executive Director.
+Ichigo Office is therefore proposing the nomination as Executive Director of Mr. Takafumi Kagiyama, a real estate and finance expert who fully comprehends Ichigo Office's no fixed fee, performance-fee only structure.

-To this end, Ichigo Office is nominating Takafumi Kagiyama as an Executive Director.
-Takafumi Kagiyama is a global management professional with extensive experience and knowledge of capital markets in and outside Japan.
+To this end, Ichigo Office is nominating Mr. Kagiyama as an Executive Director.
+Mr. Kagiyama is a global management professional with extensive experience and knowledge of capital markets in and outside Japan.
 Considering his deep understanding of capital markets, corporate finance, asset management, ESG, and compliance, Ichigo Office expects that he will excel as an Executive Director to maximize shareholder value.

-In particular, with his deep understanding of investor needs and the investment business, excellent communication skills, and native-level English, Ichigo Office expects him to communicate directly with both Japanese and foreign investors who hold a large portion of Ichigo Office shares.
+In particular, with his deep understanding of investor needs and the investment business, excellent communication skills, and native-level English, Ichigo Office expects Mr. Kagiyama to communicate directly with both Japanese and global investors who hold a large portion of Ichigo Office shares.
 Ichigo Office expects that he will fulfill the responsibilities as an Executive Director by understanding and responding to investors' needs.

-Ichigo Office believes that the appointment of Takafumi Kagiyama as an Executive Director will greatly contribute to attracting investments from high-quality, long-term investors who expect the implementation of global best practices.
+Ichigo Office believes that the appointment of Mr. Kagiyama as an Executive Director will greatly contribute to attracting investments from high-quality, long-term investors who expect the implementation of global best practices.

 Fiduciary duty in real estate investment trusts requires one to gain shareholders' confidence and pursue top-class investment returns.
-Ichigo Office is proposing the election of a new Executive Director, Takafumi Kagiyama, to maintain and grow Ichigo Office's investment returns and to further focus on ESG.
+Ichigo Office is proposing the election of Mr. Kagiyama as Executive Director to maintain and grow Ichigo Office's investment returns and further focus on ESG.

-Under this proposal, pursuant to Article 19, Clause 3 of the AOI, the term of an Executive Director ends with the end of the term of the current Executive Director, and the term of the Executive Director ends at the end of the shareholder meeting held pursuant to Article 9, Clause 2 of the AOI after the Executive Director has been appointed.
+Under this proposal, pursuant to Article 19, Clause 3 of the AOI, the term of an Executive

+Director ends with the end of the term of the current Executive Director, and the term of the Executive Director ends at the end of the shareholder meeting held pursuant to Article 9, Clause 2 of the AOI after the Executive Director has been appointed.